MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-included-files-view.md

 ## Tips

 - You can **Save As** the ETL file to a more permanent location to keep a record of the build time.
 You can then compare it to future builds to see if your changes are improving build time.
-- If you inadvertently close the Build Insights window, reopen it by finding the `.etl` file in your temporary folder.
+- If you inadvertently close the Build Insights window, reopen it by finding the `<dateandtime>.etl` file in your temporary folder.
 The `TEMP` Windows environment variable provides the path of your temporary files folder.
 - To dig into the Build Insights data with Windows Performance Analyzer (WPA), click the **Open in WPA** button in the bottom right of the ETL window.
 - Drag columns to change the order of the columns.
 For instance, you may prefer moving the Time column to be the first column.
 You can also hide some columns by right-clicking on the column header and deselecting the columns you don't want to see.
 - **Included Files** and **Include Tree** views provide a filter box to find a header file that you're interested in.
 It does partial matches on the name you provide.